deanone/Gaussian-elimination/README.md

 arg3: Lower bound of the random variables interval
 arg4: Upper bound of the random variables interval
 arg5: 1 for printing initial and final matrices, and 0 for not printing anything

+This project was added into a continuous integration (CI) pipeline.